jacekslaby/file-store-in-s3/query-files-app-it/README.md

 ## @TODO

+- add mistakes-in-url.feature - to verify that correct HTTP error codes are returned
 - Use pytest-bdd instead of behave, because assert messages are better https://automationpanda.com/2018/10/22/python-testing-101-pytest-bdd/ "all of pytest‘s features and plugins can be used with pytest-bdd.
 This is a huge advantage!"